PE1DDA/Domoticz-ARMv6/README.md

 Domoticz now will run
-Go to your webinterface and login (user admin, pw domoticz) Go to settings -> settings -> backup/restore hit database restore and point to the domoticz.db you just downloaded from this repository.
+Go to your webinterface and login (user admin, pw domoticz) Go to settings -> settings -> backup/restore hit database restore and point to the domoticz.db you just downloaded from this repository or your own saved copy.
 Wait untill the dashboard pops up and if all went well, you should see the dashboard with some devices from Buienradar (Dutch weather site) and a Dummy.
 Ofcourse those can be deleted, but try some of your favorite apps or plugins first to see if it is fully working.